The Tea Clipper

-The Tea Clipper is a Grade II listed public house at 19 Montpelier Street, Knightsbridge, London, SW7.
+The Tea Clipper was a Grade II listed public house at 19 Montpelier Street, Knightsbridge, London, SW7.

 It was formerly called The Talbot and was built in the early/mid-19th century.

 The pub closed in 2014.
 In May 2012 the owner, Aldenberg Investments Ltd, had planning permission to turn it into a house refused by the City of Westminster.